 Hudson Valley Winfield Nickel Ceiling Light (left), Hudson Valley Haverhill Polished Nickel Pendant (right)

-Hudson Valley Exeter Old Bronze Swing Arm Light (left), Hudson Valley Adjustable Polished Nickel Wall Sconce (right)
+Hudson Valley Exeter Old Bronze Swing Arm Light (left; no longer available), Hudson Valley Adjustable Polished Nickel Wall Sconce (right)

 For more tips from Steve Jones, check out Steve Jones' designer interview.